 Action 8: Share your story and pictures on social media (5 minutes each time)

-In the run-up to your event share your progress with your followers.
+In the run-up to your selling event share your progress with your followers.
 Show sneak peek images of your new collection or your creative process.
 I love seeing images of ceramics coming out of the kiln, or short videos of letterpress prints (including the noise!)

 Update your social media bio with details of the events you are showing at.
 Include their social media handle.
 When people search for that event then the chances that your profile pops up in their search will increase massively!